Obydux/Minecraft-GraalVM-Flags/README.md

-  If you're using a VPS add "-Xtune:virtualized" flag before "-jar <jar_name.jar>"
+  If you're using a VPS add "-Xtune:virtualized" flag before "-jar jar_name.jar"